khalil-poole/osTicket-post-installation/README.md

 <h3>Users</h3>
 Will be configuring Users under the Agent Panel this time.
 Users are the customers that are using an organization's service or product.
-We'll create Karen and Ken.

 Agent Panel -> Users -> Add User